feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 Overall, I'm just another engineer.
 I'm not smart and I for sure don't know everything that is to know about any topic.
-I'm for sure not the most effective engineer out there.
+I'm for sure not the most effective engineer out there either.
 But, I think we can all teach something to others, so this is my take on the subject.

 ---

-I tried to broke it down to a few topics on things I **try** to do:
+I tried to break it down to a few topics on things I **try** to do:

 - study with focus;
 - try to really understand the problem;